Designing and Implementing Microsoft DevOps Solutions (AZ-400T00)

 - Package management with Azure Artifacts

-- Migrate consolidating and secure artifacts
+- Migrate consolidate and secure artifacts

 - Identify existing artifact repositories